SinghAvi/hot-desk/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version - 2.5.1

 * System dependencies

 * Configuration

-* Database creation
+* Database creation - rake db:create, - rake db:migrate

-* Database initialization
+* Database initialization - rake db:seed

 * How to run the test suite